-Refer: Risk factors and Symptoms
+Also refer: Risk Factors and Symptoms

-To protect your kidneys, these tips can help:
+To protect your kidneys, these tips can help

 Links to external resources: Better Health Channel - Healthier Living Tests for Kidney Disease

-Smart Eating For You - Dietitians Association of Australia
+Check your Diet - Healthy Diet Calculators: Smart Eating For You Dietitians Association of Australia

 Disclaimer: Information provided is intended as an introduction to this topic and not meant to substitute for your doctor's or health professional's advice.
 All care is taken to ensure this information is relevant and applicable to each Australian state.
 Kidney Health Australia recognises each person's experience is individual and variations do occur in treatment and management due to personal circumstances.
 Consult a healthcare professional for specific treatment recommendations.